Gallstones in Pregnancy – Symptoms, Causes, Treatment & Prevention

 While pregnant, women suffer from gallstones and other gallbladder-related diseases, such as:

-With serum iron levels below normal, anemia is a common disease caused by gallbladder problems.
-It acts as a catalyst for nitric oxide synthetases (NOS), which produces nitric oxide.
+With serum iron levels below normal, anaemia is a common disease caused by gallbladder problems in pregnancy.
+It acts as a catalyst for nitric oxide synthetases (NOS), which produce nitric oxide.

 2. Gallbladder Infection (cholecystitis)

 Common gallbladder disease is cholecystitis.
 While gallbladder inflammation may be transient or persistent, gallstones induce acute cholecystitis.
-A tumor or other ailment may cause it.
+A tumour or other ailment may cause it.

 3. Bile-duct Blockage (choledocholithiasis)